Home » Articles » Lifestyle » Have you found an injured animal?

 Observe and protect

 The most common animals rescued are birds.
 Many are baby birds, but it’s important to remember that babies are best with their mum.
-Some mums will raise their baby on the ground.
+Some mums will raise their babies on the ground.
 Some birds might be learning to fly.
 So the first thing is to observe and protect.
 Observe the animal to see if you can identify an injury or what has happened.
 Make sure it’s safe from domestic animals and humans.
-Where possible leave a baby bird where it was found or move it to a bush.
+Where possible, leave a baby bird where it was found or move it to a bush.

 Document the location